-Water and Sewer: Utility infrastructure is a critical component for effective residential, commercial and industrial development.
-The Board is charged with examining needs and adopting strategies that align with economic goals that support smart growth.
-Lincoln County maintains an appeal that continues to put demand on residential development and improvement in industry.
-The Board has supported several important capital projects in this regards.
-The Water Treatment Plant has undergone expansion in previous years and will be completed in 2023.
-The Wastewater Treatment Plant is currently undergoing expansion with an anticipated completion at the end of 2023.
+Water and Sewer: Utility infrastructure is a critical component for effective residential, commercial, and industrial development.
+The Board is charged with examining needs and adopting strategies that align with economic goals that support responsible growth.
+Lincoln County maintains an appeal that continues to put demand on residential development and improvements for commercial and industrial projects.
+The Board has supported several important capital projects in this regard.
+The Water Treatment Plant has undergone expansion in previous years and was completed in 2023.
+The Wastewater Treatment Plant has completed its expansion to 6.6 MGD of treatment.
 The Board and the Utilities Department are working on the design of a water transmission line upgrade in eastern Lincoln County to better serve this growing area.
-A study of the water and sewer rates is expected to be finalized in the second half of calendar year 2023.
-The study is part of a required update that examines the strength of the water and sewer enterprise funds in order assess future needs and to best serve customers.
-The county also will utilize state appropriations to expand water and sewer south along Highway 16 for industrial service and improve system redundancy.
+The County also will utilize state appropriations to expand and improve the utilities throughout the County.
+Those same funds will also be utilized to improve already-in-place services.
+As the cost of providing services continue to rise, the Utilities Department with the Board of Commissioners oversight will review and recommend changes to utility rates as required by state law.

-Education Funding: Education funding in the recent years has been an ongoing debate around local funding.
-Public education has faced staffing issues, funding mandates and other complications since the onset of the 2020 pandemic and afterwards.
-These challenges have resulted in issues with disproportionate pay and competitor opportunity.
-A similar reality that the County also faces.
+Education Funding: Education funding in recent years has been an ongoing debate around local funding.
+Public education has faced staffing issues, funding mandates and other complications since the onset of the 2020 pandemic.
+These challenges have resulted in issues with disproportionate pay and competitor opportunity, a similar reality that the County also faces.
 Lincoln County Schools have demonstrated a request for increased funding every year.
 Recent DPI and legislative decisions have also created more financial expectations from local governments.
-Despite state decisions, the Board adopted a goal to increase support of Lincoln County Schools in 2024.
-The Board addressed this goal with a 16.6% net increase in overall funding as compared to the previous year.
-The Board's decision equates to an additional \$3.7 million to Lincoln County School's current expense fund and an additional \$500,000 to the their capital expense fund.
-The Board of Commissioners continues to work with the Board of Education on future needs in regards to growth and school capacity.
+Despite state decisions, the Board adopted a goal to increase support of Lincoln County Schools in 2025.
+The Board addressed this goal with a 25% increase in overall funding as compared to the previous year.
+The Board's decision equates to an additional 6.1 million to Lincoln County School's current expense fund and an additional 1.7 million to their capital expense fund.
+The Board of Commissioners continues to work with the Board of Education on future needs regarding growth and school capacity.
+The Board of Commissioners goal to support schools has established a more adequate base-line funding and allows the County to work with the Board of Education moving forward for a more predictable funding model.

-Fund Balance: By resolution the Board of Commissioners expects the Unassigned Fund Balance to remain at or just above 20%.
-The unassigned fund balance is approximately 18.8% or \$26,970,285; and, it is anticipated that funds from this account will be appropriated during FY 2024 to balance projected expenditures.
-The appropriation of fund balance to balance a budget should be based on an exception and utilized when necessary circumstances justify the appropriation.
-The uncertainty of inflation metrics and given the circumstances of the revaluation of 2023 establish a reasonable exception.
-The Board's decision to set the county tax rate at a level that offers operational sustainability, but not at the full expense of taxpayers, determines the Board must appropriate approximately \$1,087,800 dollars from the fund balance to establish a balanced budget.
-With this appropriation, the county still will maintain a fairly strong fund balance, which is preferred for multiple financial benefits to the county and its ability to borrow money at lower rates while leveraging the ability to pay for reasonable capital expenditures without jeopardizing financial security.
+Fund Balance: By resolution the Board of Commissioners expects the Unassigned Fund Balance to remain at approximately 20% of the General Fund expenditures.
+The unassigned fund balance is approximately 22% or \$33,111,094 (as of 6/30/23); and it is anticipated that funds from this account will be appropriated during FY 2025 to balance projected expenditures.
+The appropriation of fund balance to balance a budget should be based on an exception and utilized when necessary, and if circumstances justify the appropriation.
+The uncertainty of inflation metrics and given the push to increase appropriations to public schools, use of fund balance is a reasonable exception.
+The Board's decision to set the county tax rate at a level that offers operational sustainability, but not at the full expense of taxpayers, determines the Board must appropriate approximately 2.9 million dollars from the fund balance to establish a balanced budget.
+With this appropriation, the county still will maintain a reliably strong fund balance; however, this moves the percentage of unassigned fund balance to approximately 19% of the General Fund expenditures.
+Maintaining adequate unassigned fund balance is preferred for multiple financial benefits to the county and its ability to borrow money at lower rates while leveraging the ability to pay for needed capital expenditures without jeopardizing financial security.